KimWatt.com

 Real Estate

-Once again back in my middle years I invested a lot of my earnings in buying single-family homes in the Milwaukee area.
-I ended up getting my broker's license so I could make the commission on the properties I bought - saving additional money.
-I've kept my license current to this day for some reason, even though I haven't had a customer in many years.
-I guess that is something I could always fall back on, but at the current time, the housing market is at its lowest in many years and the agents out there are nearly starving.
-Maybe one of these days the market will recover and I'll get back to work.
+Once again back in my middle years I invested a lot of my earnings in buying single-family homes in the Milwaukee area, and renting them out.
+My wife and I ended up getting our broker's licenses so we could make the commission on the properties we bought and sold - saving additional money.
+We no longer are doing any real estate, and have let our licenses lapse.
+I guess that is something I could always fall back on someday.
 When I was active I started my own company Breeze Realty, which was another one of the early sites that I wrote.

 Computer Software

-Most of my working years were spent as a computer programmer, or more formerly, a Software Engineer for both Square-D and then Rockwell.
+Most of my working years were spent as a computer programmer, or more formerly, a Software Engineer for both Square-D and then ICOM (acquired by Rockwell Software).
 I never took a class on programming - I'm totally self taught by reading tons of books.
 Some people just have a knack for certain things, and software was mine.
-Now I'm working at Travelport, writing software for the travel business.
+Most recently I was working at Travelport, writing software for the travel business.